Manoj Das: Early life

 He cited Fakir Mohan Senapati, Vyasa, and Valmiki as early influences.

 As editor and columnist

 Das edited a cultural magazine, The Heritage, published from Chennai in 1985-1989.
 The magazine is no longer in circulation.

 He wrote columns on quest for finding eternal truth in common lives in India’s national dailies like The Times of India, The Hindustan Times, The Hindu and The Statesman.

 Creative writing and story-telling

 Das is perhaps the foremost bilingual Odia writer and a master of dramatic expression both in his English and Odia short stories and novels.
-Das has been compared to Vishnu Sharma, in modern Odia literature for his magnificent style and efficient use of words and for the fact that, he is one of the best story-tellers in India in modern times.
+Das has been compared to Vishnu Sharma, in modern Odia literature for his magnificent style and for the fact that, he is one of the best story-tellers in India in modern times.
 Over the years many research scholars have done their doctoral thesis on the works of Manoj Das, P. Raja being the first scholar to do so.